vboesu/moodify/README.md

 To start the web server, run ```flask run``` in your virtual environment. *Warning*: This should only be used for testing, not as a production server.
 You can find out more about deploying flask to production [here](https://flask.palletsprojects.com/en/2.0.x/tutorial/deploy/).

 The database for moodify is created automatically when you first start up the app, as well as the ```uploads``` folder in the root directory of the project.
 Make sure that you have sufficient permissions to the project folder to avoid errors.

-## YouTube
-The YouTube video introducing my project can be found [here](https://youtu.be/dyhaMnUnaO8).